 On a few pages, you can capture and promote content in an attractive and succinct way.
-This makes it important to not only know to what a booklet is, but also to understand how to design booklets for printing.
+This makes it important to not only know what a booklet is, but also to understand how to do booklet design for printing.

 Generally, printed booklets come in various forms for a wide range of use.
 Additionally, customizing your booklet design enhances the uniqueness of your business brand.
 In more ways than one, building your identity can demonstrate your industry expertise.

 Many new advertising channels, such as videos, podcasts, and social media, are used for modern marketing practices.
-However, booklets remain a tried and true traditional marketing and communication tool.
+However, booklet design remains a tried and true traditional marketing and communication tool.

-Some reasons to consider printing a booklet as part of your marketing strategy include:
+Some reasons to consider a booklet design printing project as part of your marketing strategy include:

 - Organize large amounts of information in a digestible and visually appealing document

 - Distribute valuable information to your target audience

 - Give conference-goers, potential clients or customers something to reference later

 - Fill lobby racks, kiosks, or countertop displays